seq-code/documentation/guide/dictionary.md

 etymology change has not been saved. a small message should open querying the dictionary and displaying the lookup results.

-## Definition

-The first part of the lookup message is dictionary definitions.
-The title of this section indicates the source (dictionary) used, then you should see a list of short definitions with a "use" button next to each entry, and below the complete definition as found in the source dictionary.
-The list at the top is the result of automated parsing, and sometimes might have some mistakes, so please review carefully which (if any) you would like to adopt as the definition of the particle.
-You can simply click on "use" to copy the definition into the corresponding field of the etymology table.

-If you want to switch to a different source dictionary, simply click the
-<i class="fas fa-exchange"> </i> "Look-up ... instead" button at the end of the
-section.
-The entire section will be automatically updated when the source is changed (including the section title).

 ## Grammatical analyses

-The next section of the lookup message is the grammatical analysis of the particle automatically parsed by the Registry on the basis of the results provided by [Perseus Digital Library](https://www.perseus.tufts.edu/hopper/).
+The first section of the lookup message is the grammatical analysis of the particle automatically parsed by the Registry on the basis of the results provided by [Perseus Digital Library](https://www.perseus.tufts.edu/hopper/).
 All the grammar strings provided could be correct on the basis of the particle